 Your next antenatal appointments usually last 15 minutes and are every four weeks until 28 weeks, every two weeks between 28 and 36 weeks and weekly until the baby is born.
 At each visit, your health and the well being of your baby are checked.
 These appointments are also a time to discuss any of your concerns regarding pregnancy, labour, feeding and parenting roles; to name a few.
 There is plenty of time for questions which are often best remembered if written down.
 Partners, family and support members are always welcome (subject to COVID-19 restrictions) at some or all of these appointments.
 Extra appointments may be required if problems or concerns arise.

 When labour begins, you should contact the Pregnancy Assessment Centre at the Mater Mothers Private Hospital on 3163 7000.
 Fiona or one of her 'on call' Obstetricianswill be informed of your arrival and oversee your labour.
 Caring for women during their pregnancy and birth is unpredictable, requiring 24 hour, 7 day a week availability.
 As this responsibility is too great for one person, Fiona works with five other like-minded, female Obstetricians, one of whom is available every 24 hours.
 So although Fiona may not be present at the birth, you will always have assistance.

 Whilst in hospital, Fiona will see you every day of your stay at the Mater Mothers Private Hospital.
 The number of days you spend in hospital will differ for each family.
 Learning about your new baby and their needs is not rushed.
 You will go home when you and your baby ready.

 When at home, you are welcome to phone Fiona at the office or after hours to answer questions or concerns.
-Fiona prefers to give advice in person but enquiries to email@example.com can be made for non urgent matters.
+Fiona prefers to give advice in person, but email enquiries can be made for non urgent matters.
 A postnatal appointment is made to check your recovery, six weeks after the birth.
 Sometimes extra visits to the rooms are necessary.
 Both your physical and mental well being are reviewed.
 A separate appointment with a paediatrician is needed for the baby’s check up.